Gantt Chart Maker Open App

 Month 12

 Pre-orders open.
 Newsletter to the author list.
 Launch-week social media.
 Goodreads campaign.
 Podcast and interview outreach.
 Launch day on Amazon, Apple, Kobo, plus print on demand via IngramSpark or KDP Print.
-Track Amazon ranking obsessively for the first week — the rank is what feeds the recommendation algorithm.
+Track Amazon ranking obsessively for the first week.
+The rank is what feeds the recommendation algorithm.

 • Pre-orders open